 All couples forget how to appreciate their partners' in small ways each day.
 Appreciation fosters good will toward each other which leads to staying connected despite the busy lives we all lead.
 In addition, I find that many couples do not know how to fight fairly, and that conflicts deteriorate their relationship instead of providing challenges that are overcome together.
-Are you curious to see how to find a path toward your partner?
 We will integrate both partners' points of view in our meetings.
 I emphasize small changes and "getting new data" in regard to how you experience each other which can lead a deep emotional connection.

 Intimacy and sex are two important components of any healthy relationship; we will discuss whether either or both members of the couple envision a goal toward more sexual synergy.
 Imagine what it would be like to think about your partner and be excited?
 To look forward to spending time and laughing with your partner?
 This is possible even in long-term relationships and almost every couple needs to "re-learn" to do this at some point.
 Couples Therapy is about entering a process to repair the relationship.

 If you are reading this and either you or your partner do not feel like moving toward repairing the relationship; please click on the link below to read more about Discernment Counseling, for people who are unsure if they want to remain in the relationship and are not at a point to commit to repairing the relationship.

 Not sure you want to start Couples Therapy or you are contemplating divorce?
 Discernment Counseling can be a useful short-term process to discover your options in the relationship.